-The notes on pages $\underline{17}$ to $\underline{74}$ are an integral part of these consolidated financial statements.
+The notes on pages $\underline{19}$ to $\underline{80}$ are an integral part of these consolidated financial statements.

-To the best of our knowledge, the consolidated financial statements fairly present, in all material respects, the consolidated financial position, results of operations and consolidated cash flows of the Group as of, and for the year ended 31 December 2023.
+To the best of our knowledge and in accordance with IFRS Accounting Standards, the consolidated financial statements present fairly, in all material respects, the consolidated financial position, consolidated financial performance and consolidated cash flows of the Group as of, and for the year ended 31 December 2024.